Stay safe from scammers

 Firstly, FSCS will never ask you for money.
 Not before we start, not during the claims process and not afterwards.
 We’re a completely free service funded by a levy on the financial industry.
 That means it costs nothing to make a claim, whether you’re successful or not.

-Thankfully, fraud in the UK is relatively rare.
-But, we’ve seen some things in the past that might help you spot when something's wrong:
+Unfortunately, fraud is now the most common crime in the UK.
+But we’ve seen some things in the past that might help you spot when something's wrong:

 - Fake websites that ask you to register a claim with FSCS - always go directly to www.fscs.org.uk.